 Before kicking off the ideation process, I find that gathering inspiration from elsewhere not only limited to the same domains or industry assists in generating font-stage ideas.

-Designing how content needs to be delivered to users.
-By establishing AI, here is an early example how I communicate organising information, establishing content hierarchy based on people’s conceptual model and how information can influences peoples thought process and behaviours.
+Designing how content needs to be delivered to users is an awesome challenge, usually I would conduct a card sorting workshop to better understand the importance of information, here is an early example how I communicate organising information, establishing content hierarchy based on people’s conceptual model and how information can influence people’s thought process and behaviors.